gleissen/hw1/README.md

 Make sure your machine has the above **requirements**.

-From now on, **we assume you are inside the directory**

-    hw1/horn

-**Installing** To build our verifier, run the following commands

-    stack build
+After that, just clone the directory, and you're good to go!

 Run
 ---

 After building run the verifier with

-    $ stack exec horn -- tests/pos/skip.js
+    $ stack run -- tests/pos/skip.js

-If all went well you should see something like
+If all went well you should see something like:

     horn
     hornConfig {files = ["tests/pos/skip.js"]}